Skip to content

 Replacing windows is another example of a retrofit element that can impact your interior finishes.
 To ensure proper installation and airtightness, you may need to strip the internal finishes.
 Airtightness is crucial for energy efficiency, and using airtight tape around the windows can help eliminate drafts and weak points.

 The approach to achieving airtightness can vary depending on whether you’re renovating the building’s exterior or conducting a deep retrofit from the inside.
 In a deep retrofit, you have easier access to various nooks and crannies, such as under timber floors.
-Even seemingly simple tasks like changing carpets can provide opportunities to improve airtightness by addressing issues like ventilated floors.
+Even seemingly simple tasks like changing carpets can provide opportunities to improve airtightness through addressing issues like ventilated floors.
+You can find out more about achieving airtightness here

 In summary, a comprehensive approach to your retrofit project involves thinking holistically about all the planned works and how they can collectively enhance your home’s energy efficiency and comfort while achieving your desired aesthetics and living space improvements.